CMakePP/CMakePPLang/docs/source/features/function_overloading.rst

 unique signature.

-For example we could declare a function ``what_was_passed_in`` with two implemtations (one that takes a single int and one that takes two ints) in the following way:
+For example we could declare a function ``what_was_passed_in`` with two implementations (one that takes a single int and one that takes two ints) in the following way:

 .. code-block:: cmake